tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/COSDistcp 工具_intl_en.md

-## Overview
+## Feature Overview

 COSDistCp is a MapReduce-based distributed file copy tool mainly used for data copy between HDFS and COS.
 It introduces the following features:
 - Performs incremental copy as well as real-time verification, and obtain the list of different files based on the length and CRC checksum.
 - Filters files in the source directory with regular expression.
 - Decompresses files in the source directory and compresses them to the target compression format.
-- Aggregates text files based on regular expression.
+- Aggregates text files based on a regular expression.
 - Preserves user/user group, extension attributes, and time of the source file and directory.
 - Limits the read bandwidth.